marilag/talks/azurethursday/mytalk.md

     - Problem: What if you need several receivers of your message
     - Use Case: 2 different receivers must build the same paragraph
-    - Solution: Service Bus Topics
+    - Solution: Service Bus Topics & Subscriptions
     - Demo: Pub/Sub Service Bus   -